Orges Bunjaku: Grenoble

 On 19 July 2021, Bunjaku signed a three-year contract with Ligue 2 club Grenoble and received squad number 25.
 Five days later, he made his debut in a 0–4 home defeat against Paris FC after coming on as a substitute at 46th minute in place of Yannick Marchand.

-Loan at Schaffhausen
+Schaffhausen

+Period on loan

-On 2 January 2023, Bunjaku signed for Swiss Challenge League club Schaffhausen on loan until the end of the season.
+On 2 January 2023, Bunjaku joined Swiss Challenge League side Schaffhausen, on a loan until the end of the season.
+His debut with Schaffhausen came on 29 January in a 1–1 away draw against Neuchâtel Xamax after coming on as a substitute in the 64th minute in place of Harun Alpsoy.

+Return as a permanent player

+On 30 June 2023, Schaffhausen made the transfer permanent and signed a two-year contract with Bunjaku.
+His debut with Schaffhausen came on 21 July in a 3–0 away defeat against Neuchâtel Xamax after being named in the starting line-up.
+One month after debut, Bunjaku scored his first goal for Schaffhausen in his fourth appearance for the club in a 3–1 away win over Cham in Swiss Cup.

 International career

 Youth

 From 2016, until 2020, Bunjaku has been part of Switzerland at youth international level, respectively has been part of the U15, U16, U17, U18, U19 and U20 teams and he with these teams played twenty matches and scored four goals.

 Senior

 Bunjaku's agent, Christoph Graf through an interview stated that Bunjaku has started the procedures for obtaining Kosovan passport and his wish is to play for Kosovo national team.
 On 22 March 2022, the Football Federation of Kosovo announced that Bunjaku had decided to represent their national team.